GerardCoquard/AmountDisplayTool/Assets/AmountDisplayPackage/README.txt

-You can delete the following files once you have set the AmountDisplay managers and segments:
+You can delete all files instead of:

-AmountDisplayPackage/Scripts/HealthSystemTest.cs
-AmountDisplayPackage/Segments (all folder)
-AmountDisplayPackage/Textures (all folder)
+- Scripts/AmountDisplay.cs
+- Scripts/AmountPrefab.cs